-MARINA ARSENIJEVIĆ (arson-nee-vitch) is an international award-winning pianist and composer, star of the Emmy-nominated Public Television program, “Marina at West Point: Unity through Diversity” which has been broadcast to more than 180 Million viewers with over 470 airings by PBS Stations all across the country.
+MARINA ARSENIJEVIC (arson-nee-vitch) is an international award-winning pianist and composer, star of the Emmy-nominated Public Television program, “Marina at West Point: Unity through Diversity” which has been broadcast to more than 170 Million viewers with over 550 airings by PBS Stations all across the country.
 Marina created the program and performed with the 120-member joint ensemble of the West Point Band and West Point Cadet Glee Club.
-The Concert was recorded live at West Point’s historic Eisenhower Hall and will continue to be broadcast all across the country through 2019.
+The Concert was recorded live at West Point’s historic Eisenhower Hall and as 2020 become one of the longest running single concerts at PBS TV Network.

 Marina’s “Unity Through Diversity” concert blends patriotic themes with the rhythms and melodies of many cultures and religions represented in the United States.
 The concert has been described as a “Symphonic Powerhouse of Patriotism and Passion”.